 Ruth’s career began leading teams in the welfare sector, providing services to disadvantaged young people and families, and delivering a range of psychological services and programs on mental health units for children, adolescents, and young adults.
 Transitioning her skills into the high performance sport environment, Ruth has worked within the elite sport industries in both Australia and the United Kingdom, and at all levels of international competition.
 For 8 years Ruth worked at the Australian Institute of Sport as a Senior Sport Psychologist, and established and managed the national athlete counselling service.
 Expertise in tennis psychology was gained working with Tennis Australia for 6 years.
 Ruth relocated to the United Kingdom to take up the position of Lead Psychologist for the Great Britain Cycling Team, managing performance psychology services aimed at sustaining Olympic success, and has recently returned home to work with Cycling Australia as the Head of Performance Psychology and Behaviours.
 Holding roles at the last three Olympic Games, Ruth was the Head of Psychology Services for the Australian Olympic Team at the Olympic Games in Beijing, 2008 and London, 2012, and the Lead Psychologist for the British Cycling Team for the Olympic Games in Rio, 2016.

 Ruth’s PhD investigated automaticity as the optimal psychological state for peak performance, and her research with elite athletes has been published internationally.
 Ruth’s research portfolio includes projects and publications across a range of areas related to sport performance and well-being including peak performance, automaticity, psychological recovery, athlete homesickness, and pain assessment and coping.
 Applied publications have been the areas of critical incident management and grief and loss.
-Ruth’s first book, The Cycling Mind, will be released by Bloomsbury Publications, London, in June 2019.
+Ruth’s book, The Cycling Mind, has been published by Bloomsbury Publications, London.

 Ruth is currently based in Australia and is consulting internationally.